Some options for obtaining funding are given on this page. See the Postgraduate Funding Search for details of other awards that are available.

 PhD Completion Grants

-The Department of History and Philosophy of Science will consider applications for PhD completion grants of up to £2,500 from PhD students registered in the Department.
-Students should apply before they start their 10th term, providing a PhD submission plan that includes an outline of the thesis and estimated completion date.
+The Degree Committee of the Department of History and Philosophy of Science will consider applications for PhD completion grants of up to £5,000 from PhD students registered in the Department.
+Students are eligible for this funding in their fourth year only if they have applied for all other possibilities for funding and are in urgent need of funds for subsistence.
+They must provide a letter of application that includes a PhD submission plan with an outline of the thesis, a description of what has been completed so far, and estimated completion date.
 The application should also include a letter of support from the PhD supervisor.
+This funding only be applied for once.
+If students have not already applied for it in their fourth year, they can apply in their fifth year.

 Hardship

 Students experiencing hardship should consult their College tutor for advice about sources of funding for which they may be eligible.
-In addition, the Student Registry administers research awards for PhD students who experience hardship as a result of unforeseen changes in their financial circumstances.
+In addition, the Student Registry administers the Postgraduate Financial Assistance Fund, which provides support for current postgraduate students in unforeseen financial need.

 Managers of the Department's Williamson, Rausing and Lipton Trust Funds are willing to consider applications out of cycle from genuine hardship cases, as long as the applicant can demonstrate that they have approached all other available sources.